IBM/watson-voice-bot/README.md

 ![](doc/source/images/toolchain-pipeline.png)

 Once deployed, the app can be viewed by clicking `View app`.
 The app can also be viewed in the dashboard.
-The app should be prefixed with the string `watson-voice-bot-`, and the corresponding services that were created and easily be identified by the `wvb-` prefix, i.e.: `wvb-assistant`.
+The app should be prefixed with the string `watson-voice-bot-`, and the corresponding services that were created can easily be identified by the `wvb-` prefix, i.e.: `wvb-assistant`.

 ### 3. Upload the Watson Assistant workspace